 Calling on Help from Friend

-"It's meant the world to me," he said, "everything just
+"It's meant the world to me," he said, "everything just started clicking."

 Days later, the Bulldogs held a kicking scrimmage at Sanford Stadium.

 At that point, walk-on Brandon Coutu led the kicking battle and appeared to be one Bailey slip from taking the job.
 Bailey responded with a 5-for-6 performance to tie the race.

 "I really didn't know Monday was that big a factor until I read it in the newspaper (the next day)," said Bailey, a redshirt freshman from Athens, Tenn.
 "I was happy I did well, but I didn't realize the significance of it."

 On Friday, Georgia had another kicking scrimmage, and, this time, Bailey nailed every single one, prompting Georgia to move him to No. 1 on the depth chart.
 Assistant coach David Johnson and Coach Mark Richt have refrained from calling Bailey the starter because they say Coutu still has a chance to win the job.

 Still, it's clear the coaches are impressed by the way Bailey is striking the ball since his change.
 They're almost as impressed by the mental toughness he displayed in coming back from the brink of a huge disappointment to the top of the depth chart.

 "He's reacted in a very positive way to the different situations we put him under," said Johnson, who coordinates the field goal team.
 "That's a credit to him and his demeanor, and how he's attacked this whole season so far."